yt-project/yt/doc/source/examining/loading_data.rst

 Exodus II is a file format for Finite Element datasets that is used by the MOOSE framework for file IO.
-Support for this format (and for unstructured mesh data in general) is a new feature in yt, so while we aim to fully support it, we also expect there to be some buggy features at present.
+Support for this format (and for unstructured mesh data in general) is a new feature as of yt 3.3, so while we aim to fully support it, we also expect there to be some buggy features at present.
 Currently, yt can visualize first-order mesh types only (4-node quads, 8-node hexes, 3-node triangles, and 4-node tetrahedra).
 Development of higher-order visualization capability is a work in progress.